thoughtspot/thoughtspot.github.io/_data-integrate/introduction/introduction-data-integration.md

 ---
 title: [Introduction to Data Integration]
+tags:
 keywords: tbd
 last_updated: tbd
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
 This guide explains how to integrate ThoughtSpot with other data sources for loading data.
-It also includes information on installing and using the ThoughtSpot clients (ODBC, JDBC, and more).
+It also includes information on installing and using the ThoughtSpot clients (ODBC, JDBC, and Informatica).

-## ThoughtSpot Clients

-ThoughtSpot provides certified clients to help you load data easily from your ETL tool or another database.
-These include ODBC and JDBC drivers.

-You can obtain the ThoughtSpot client downloads from the Help Center.
-Always use the version of the ThoughtSpot clients that corresponds with the version of ThoughtSpot that you are running.
-When upgrading, make sure to upgrade your clients as well.

-{% include important.html content="The ETL tool must add a data transformation step if the source column data type does not exactly match the target's, ThoughtSpot's, column data type.
-The driver does not do any implicit conversions." %}

-## Methods for loading data

 There are several ways to load data into ThoughtSpot, depending on your goals and where the data is located.
-Always consider your requirements for recurring loads when planning how best to bring the data into ThoughtSpot.
+You should also consider requirements for recurring loads when planning how best to bring the data into ThoughtSpot.

+{% include note.html content="ThoughtSpot displays VARCHAR fields using lower case, regardless of what the original casing of your loaded data is." %}

 Here are the options, with information on where to find the documentation for each method:

 <table>
 <colgroup>